 Method

-The SACTN temperatures datset were measured manually using a hand-held thermometer or electronically using underwater temperature recorders (UTRs).
+The SACTN temperatures dataset was measured manually using a hand-held thermometer or electronically using underwater temperature recorders (UTRs).
 This study comprise of 129 in situ time series.
 Of these 135 time series, 87 are collected with mercury thermometers and 48 are recorded with UTRs.
 The in situ temperature data were obtained from sites along the coast of South Africa for a period ranging from 1972 to 2017.
 This data was collected by seven different sources (DEA, SAWS, UWC, DAFF, SAEON, KZNSB, EKZNW).
 Two of the seven sources made use of thermometers for data collection.
 In KwaZulu-Natal the KZNSB took temperature measurements approximately 20 cm below the sea-surface using hand-held alcohol thermometers.
 SAWS provided the second set of thermometer data and these recordings were measured daily at locations around the coast also using hand-held thermometers in shallow water.
 The DEA, DAFF and EKZN UTRs were attached at a depth of 4 and 9 m.
 The SAEON data were collected at a depth of 3m and the UWC UTR data were collected at a depth of 1m.
 These in situ collected data are preferred over satellite SST, which have shown to exhibit large biases.
 Approximatly two thirds of the data however was collected using themometers which are recorded at a 0.5?C precision and the UTRs at a precision of 0.001?C.

 Data